iamdtang/skaterdav85.github.io/teaching/2019/itp405-final-project.md

 ## Part 3: Testing and Continuous Integration (CI)

-* An API test for the 5 endpoints in Part 2
+* API tests for each of the 5 endpoints in Part 2.
+If an API has branching logic, there should be separate tests for each condition.
+For example, let's say you have `GET /posts/:id`.
+For this endpoint, you should have one test that verifies the happy path, where a 200 status code and a post resource is returned.
+You should also have a second test that verifies a 404 status is returned if a user requests a post that does not exist.
 * At least 5 unit tests
 * Enable Travis CI for your repository
 * Create a README.md file in your API repo and add the Travis CI status badge to it